 To invoke another virtuous white woman I know, Sonia Kruger; “as a mother” I’m all too familiar with white women’s care for me and my children.
 I remember being scolded by the nurse just days after delivering my own twins when I went to feed them in the middle of the night during their stay in intensive care and I couldn’t remember which room and bed they’d been shifted to.
 After she chastised me, I broke down and cried in the hall only to be dismissed by her.
 Upon hearing about the experience, my Aboriginal husband slept on the floor of my room over the next few days to protect me from the very people who were meant to care for me and my children at a time in my life when I and they were most vulnerable.
 Though as an Aboriginal mother with 5 kids living in a poor neighbourhood, giving birth to twins with health complications I could probably count myself fairly fortunate that Angie’s mum wasn’t patrolling the wards of the hospital that night.

-“As a mother”, it was just last year that the Queensland Department of Education and Training used an image of my child casting him as a “troublemaker” who “everyone thought wouldn’t make it” (and by everyone, they meant white women).
+“As a mother”, it was just last year that an image of my child was used casting him as a “troublemaker” who “everyone thought wouldn’t make it” (and by everyone, they meant white women).
 I didn’t realise that in sending my child to school I would be authorising the state to use him as bait to lure white women to work in remote Indigenous communities.
 Hey I didn’t realise how alluring the unwanted Aboriginal child was to white women.